International Calling Cards: History, Scams & Better Alternatives (2026)

 | Rounding | 3-5 min blocks | 21-minute call billed as 25 minutes |

-FTC warning: A $10 card advertised as "200 minutes to Mexico" might deliver 90 minutes after fees.
+FTC warning: A $10 card advertised as "200 minutes to Mexico" might actually deliver 90 minutes after connection fees, maintenance fees, and rounding.
+Always calculate the effective per-minute cost, not the advertised rate.

 Calling Cards vs. Modern Alternatives (2026 Rates)